FAQs from Students

 It is possible to also face charges from the court system, however, our conduct process is completely separate and independent of civil or criminal proceedings.
 Our process may proceed prior to, simultaneously with or following civil or criminal proceedings.
 Additionally, our process is not subject to challenge on the grounds that civil or criminal charges involving similar factual circumstances have been dismissed or reduced in civil or criminal proceedings.

-Sanctions may be imposed independently or in combination with other sanctions.
-Sanctioning is determined case by case, since it reflects the needs of the individual student, the student's cumulative conduct history, and the impact of that student's behavior on the community and may range from a warning up to and including expulsion - all dependent upon aforementioned factors.
+Outcomes may be imposed independently or in combination with other Outcomes.
+Outcomes are determined case by case, since it reflects the needs of the individual student, the student's cumulative conduct history, and the impact of that student's behavior on the community and may range from a warning up to and including expulsion - all dependent upon aforementioned factors.

-If a student fails to complete their sanctions a disciplinary hold will be placed on their student account, and s/he may face additional conduct action.
+If a student fails to complete their outcomes a disciplinary hold will be placed on their student account, and they may face additional conduct action.
 Among other things, a disciplinary hold prevents a student from registering for classes, adding or dropping classes, receiving transcripts and receiving a diploma.

 The Family Educational Rights and Privacy Act of 1974 (FERPA), a federal law, prohibits educational institutions from disclosing information from a student's educational record to any third party, including parents, without the student's consent.
 The university strictly adheres to the provisions in FERPA, but there are exceptions in the law.
 Parents of a student under 21 years of age may be notified by the university if their student is involved in an alcohol or drug related incidents.

-If a student fails to attend their conduct meeting a disciplinary hold will be placed on his/her student account and the case and decision may be rendered without the involvement of the student.
+If a student fails to attend their conduct meeting, a disciplinary hold will be placed on the student's account, and the case and decision may be rendered without the involvement of the student.

-Admission of any person to the process will be at the discretion of the resolution officer.
-The complainant, the respondent, the resolution officer all have the privilege of presenting witnesses.
+Admission of any person to the process will be at the discretion of the resolution staff.
+The complainant, the respondent, the resolution staff member all have the privilege of presenting witnesses.